Current Projects

 Curriculum Design

-Designing a media literacy curriculum to support the “content authenticity initiative” led by Adobe and consortium of media and technology companies to develop standards for authenticating the creation and revision of digital images to prevent against tampering and misrepresentation.
+Designed a media literacy curriculum to support the “content authenticity initiative” led by Adobe and consortium of media and technology companies.
+The initiative develops standards for authenticating the creation and revision of digital images to prevent against tampering and misrepresentation.

 Colgate University